-The tragic thing is that this very concept is what is so obviously missing from the separate parts of Adobe Systems, otherwise known as the Sandbox Problem.
+The tragic thing is that the Creative Cloud concept is what’s so obviously missing from the separate parts of Adobe Systems, a phenomenon I call the Sandbox Problem.

-Adobe started over 30 years ago creating fonts and then later used the font creation software to release Illustrator, then a few years later Photoshop.
+Adobe started over 30 years ago creating fonts and then later released the font creation software as Illustrator, then a few years later they acquired Photoshop.
 From that point forward the majority of Adobe’s software was acquired by purchasing other software companies, Dreamweaver and Flash were developed by Macromedia, PageMaker (the predecessor of InDesign) was originally developed by Aldus.

 The very attribute the Creative Cloud was developed to provide for the people who use the software is obviously missing from the people who wrote it.
 For anyone who has used the Adobe Software package and tried to compare and contrast the functions of the programs this could not be more obvious and yet it is a problem that endures version after version because the children in the different sandboxes do not want to share, or they are not allowed to.

 That is a problem with leadership, not technical development or engineering.

 This is the section of the article that is going to get a little inside baseball, so to speak.
 For the purposes of column inches and sanity, I will confine these comparisons to Photoshop and Illustrator since they demonstrate that even two programs that started in the Adobe house are not communicating properly.